Georgetown, Ohio: Education

 The village is served by the public Georgetown Exempted Village School District, which includes an elementary school and Georgetown Junior/Senior High School.
 Georgetown has a public library, a branch of the Brown County Public Library, known as the Mary P. Shelton public libray.

+Infrastructure

+Transportation

+The Brown County Airport is located 1 nmi northeast of Georgetown's central business district.